-Gunman takes hostages at Amsterdam’s Apple Store – reports
+Gunman takes hostages at Amsterdam’s Apple Store – police

-A hostage situation is reportedly unfolding at an Apple Store in Amsterdam, with police closing off the nearby area and positioning armed officers outside.
+A hostage situation is unfolding at an Apple Store in Amsterdam, with police closing off the nearby area and positioning armed officers outside.
 One local media outlet said eyewitnesses had reported hearing gunshots at the scene.

 Footage shared on social media shows a large police presence in the area, with the surrounding streets apparently devoid of pedestrians.
 Some of the videos posted show a gunman inside the store gesturing while holding onto a possible hostage.